tractordev/apptron/README.md

 Local-first development platform

+"The amount of amazing technology in this project is staggering.
+Seriously, star this, it's amazing." -[ibuildthecloud](https://x.com/ibuildthecloud/status/1996979376106492249)

 ## User Guide

 The "project environment" is the main object of Apptron.
 It is a full Linux